Halley's Comet, 1910. Wikipedia

 When will Halley's Comet Return?

-Halley's comet will continue to journey away from the Sun until it reaches it's aphelion (furthest point from the Sun at 35.1 Au) on 2nd November 2023.
+Halley's comet will continue to journey away from the Sun until it reaches it's aphelion (furthest point from the Sun at 35.1 Au) around November/December 2023 (different sources give different dates).
 It will then begin it's long 37.6 year fall back towards the Sun.

 In 2134, Halley's Comet will pass very close to the earth (0.09 AU = 13 million km) and be much brighter than the brightest star (apparent magnitude -2).